cce21/Deep-Learning-Arxiv-Paper-Recommender/README.md

 tSNE
-reduces the embeddings to two dimensions by calculating a joint Gaussian probability distribution betIen each embedding in the original highdimensional space.
-Then it creates a probability distribution betIen embeddings in a two-dimensional space using cosine similarity and minimizes the KL divergence betIen the probability distribu tions.
+reduces the embeddings to two dimensions by calculating a joint Gaussian probability distribution between each embedding in the original highdimensional space.
+Then it creates a probability distribution between embeddings in a two-dimensional space using cosine similarity and minimizes the KL divergence between the probability distribu tions.
 Each point in the plots represents an abstract embedding reduced to two dimensions.
 The red points high light the top 10 most similar documents to the first entry of